Teslahaha/documentation/02.client/01.maniaplanet-launcher-configuration/docs.md

 ![](./En_configuration.png)

-**Language:** you are able to choose the language of the Mania<span style="color:#00A8FF">**Planet**</span> client from the languages offered to you.
+**Language:** You are able to choose the language of the Mania<span style="color:#00A8FF">**Planet**</span> client from the languages offered to you.

-**Full-screen:** you are able to choose to play in full-screen mode (ticked) or in window mode (not ticked).
+**Full-screen:** You are able to choose to play in full-screen mode (ticked) or in window mode (not ticked).
 Full-screen mode displays the game over the whole of your screen, whereas window mode allows you to resize the game’s window at your convenience and access the desktop or other applications.

-**3D glasses:** this option allows you to apply the display of the game in stereoscopic 3D, known as 'anaglyphic' 3D, that is to say a display of two superimposed images (with a slight shift), generally red and cyan in colour, each image corresponding to a different eye.
+**3D glasses:** This option allows you to apply the display of the game in stereoscopic 3D, known as 'anaglyphic' 3D, that is to say a display of two superimposed images (with a slight shift), generally red and cyan in colour, each image corresponding to a different eye.
 In order to benefit from this display, you must have special glasses, with red and cyan filters.

-**Profile:** enables you to specify whether you wish to allow the possibility of hosting several profiles on your Mania<span style="color:#00A8FF">**Planet**</span> client.
+**Profile:** Enables you to specify whether you wish to allow the possibility of hosting several profiles on your Mania<span style="color:#00A8FF">**Planet**</span> client.
 The different profiles, thus hosted, are displayed when ManiaPlanet is started.
 The options are the following: Use one single profile / Use several profiles.

-**Parental lock:** enter a password in order to lock using the game.
+**Parental lock:** Require a password in order to play the game.
 In order to save your changes, click on the 'Save' button.
 If you wish to delete your changes, click on the 'Delete' button.
 This button will close the configuration window.

 In order to access the advanced options, click on the 'Advanced' button.